Greater Belfast Part 1

 The Area to the right of the third hole of Balmoral Golf Club used to be a Prisoner of War Camp.

 The Golf Club website records that during the War two famous individuals played the course - The World Heavyweight Boxing Champion Joe Louis and Fighter Ace Douglas Bader.
+(Picture from Findagrave)

 Four of the Royal Ulster Agricultural Society buildings around the kings Hall complex were used by A.R.P. to store Gas Masks.

 Sections of Short Stirling Bombers were manufactured in the main (Kings) Hall whilst Army Personnel lived in and learned to drive Lorries around the grounds.